ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Environment (e.g., hardware, firmware, operating system, etc.).
 Typically, each Attester has multiple Target Environments, each with their own "claims sets" representing their actual state.
-Additionally, the number of Target Environments and Attesting Environments that are components of an Attester are not limited.
+Additionally, the number of There can be multiple Target Environments and Attesting Environments that are components of an Attester.

 "Actual state" is a group of claims sets about the actual state of the Attester at a given point in time.
 Each claims set holds claims about a specific Target Environment